DanpowerGruppe/Chia/README.md

     let connection = AzureConnection StorageAccount.storageConnString
     connection.Connect()
 ```
-Then you can now create your Azure table like this:
+Now you can create your Azure table like this:

 ```fs
 let azureTable = getTable "TableName" fileWriterInfoAzure connected